The Finality Calculator: Analyzing and Quantifying Filecoin's Finality Guarantees: Introduction

 In this work, we introduce an algorithmic approach to quantitatively measure the finality of Filecoin, that is, the probabilistic guarantee that a specific tipset will remain part of the canonical chain and the transactions it contains will not be reversed.
 Our analysis, which involves distributed computing and stochastic reasoning, establishes dynamic upper bounds for error probabilities --- namely, the likelihood of a chain reorganization overriding a given tipset.
 Unlike static analyses that only consider worst-case scenarios, our evaluation considers the particular chain structure observed in the rounds surrounding each tipset.
 This approach allows for more realistic assessments by combining potential future worst-case scenarios with actual past and present conditions.

-\paragraph{Contributions.} The paper delivers several key contributions: \begin{itemize} \item It presents the first rigorous quantitative analysis of Filecoin's finality. \item It introduces a local algorithm, the \textit{Finality Calculator}, which calculates an upper bound on the probability of reorganization based on the recently observed history.
+\paragraph*{Contributions} The paper delivers several key contributions: \begin{itemize} \item It presents the first rigorous quantitative analysis of Filecoin's finality. \item It introduces a local algorithm, the \textit{Finality Calculator}, which calculates an upper bound on the probability of reorganization based on the recently observed history.
 Unlike the static confirmation rules frequently used in blockchains, the calculator provides a dynamic measure of error probability that adjusts to real-time chain conditions, decreasing when the relevant history packs more blocks per round and increasing otherwise.
-This tool operates independently in or alongside a Filecoin node without requiring consensus modifications and does not necessitate additional communication among Filecoin peers. \item It provides extensive simulation and real-world evaluation results that demonstrate the effectiveness of the \textit{Finality Calculator}.
+This tool operates independently in or alongside a Filecoin node without requiring consensus modifications and does not necessitate additional communication among Filecoin peers.
+The Finality Calculator has been implemented natively in the most popular Filecoin clients. \item It provides extensive simulation and real-world evaluation results that demonstrate the effectiveness of the \textit{Finality Calculator}.
 Our results indicate significant improvements in client-side finality, reducing confirmation times by more than 30x.
 In most scenarios, the desired $2^{-30}$ upper bound on the probability of reorganization is achieved in fewer than 30 rounds, greatly improving on the previously assumed need for a 900-round wait. \end{itemize}

-\paragraph{Organization.} The rest of the paper is organized as follows. \Cref{sec:model} outlines the fundamentals of the Filecoin network and the assumptions made in our analysis. \Cref{sec:analysis} then details the analysis from a full node point-of-view, providing a full derivation of the base calculator. \Cref{sec:smart-contract} extends the analysis to the challenging case of an on-chain smart contract with limited visibility. \Cref{sec:implementation} briefly describes our Python prototype implementation, which is used in \cref{sec:simulations,sec:evaluation}.
+\paragraph*{Organization} The rest of the paper is organized as follows. \Cref{sec:model} outlines the fundamentals of the Filecoin network and the assumptions made in our analysis. \Cref{sec:analysis} then details the analysis from a full node point-of-view, providing a full derivation of the base calculator. \Cref{sec:smart-contract} extends the analysis to the challenging case of an on-chain smart contract with limited visibility. \Cref{sec:implementation} briefly describes our Python prototype implementation, which is used in \cref{sec:simulations,sec:evaluation}.
 Finally, \cref{sec:conclusions} summarizes this work and lists some directions for future research.